Laura Strong: 2010–2014

 At the 2012 Newfoundland and Labrador Scotties Tournament of Hearts Strong found success, finishing round robin in first place, and defeating Laura Phillips in the final.
 At the 2012 Scotties Tournament of Hearts, the team would have a disappointing run, finishing 4-7 in round robin play.

 In 2012, Cunningham was replaced by Erica Trickett on the team.
 The team played in just one World Curling Tour event in the season, the 2012 ROGERS Masters of Curling, where they lost in the quarter-final.
 The team lost in the final of the 2013 Newfoundland and Labrador Scotties Tournament of Hearts.
 Following the season, the front-end of the team was replaced with Jessica Cunningham and Kathryn Cooper.
 While the team did not play in any World Curling Tour events, they did win the 2014 Newfoundland and Labrador Scotties Tournament of Hearts.
-The team represented their province at the 2014 Scotties Tournament of Hearts in Montreal, where the team finished with a 4-7 record.
+The team represented their province at the 2014 Scotties Tournament of Hearts in Montreal, where the team finished with a 4–7 record.

 In 2014, Strong joined the Nancy Inglis rink, based out of Regina, Saskatchewan.

+Personal life

+She is in a relationship with fellow curler Danielle Inglis.